It’s a mouth-watering Green Bay tradition that’s been around for a century – Chili John’s chili.

 If you’ve never tried the real Chili John’s – set a date to do so.
 They are now located in a west-side strip mall at 519 S Military Avenue near the Mason Street intersection.
 For a time, Chili John’s was also featured inside the Lambeau Field Atrium – but sadly it was replaced by other eateries in 2010 after an operating contract with the Packers expired.

-But if you happen to move the Los Angeles area, you’ll be happy to know there’s actually another Chili John’s on the west coast located in Burbank, California.
+Finally – if you happen to move the Los Angeles area, you’ll be happy to know there’s actually another Chili John’s on the west coast located in Burbank, California.
+It was actually featured on the Food Network celebrity chef Guy Fieri visited the California Chili John’s.

 Let’s Hear from You!